 Available counter space is something else you’ll want to think about.
-Whilst many models take up about a 12 by 16-inch area, some are much larger.
 Before choosing an air fryer, figure out how much space you have on your counter, and then decide what size model will work best for you.

 Newer models come with more settings, and some offer touch-screen controls.
 Some even come with built in programs for preparing fish, meat, chicken and fries.
 Other models give you the option to program it yourself.
 Some models come with built-in timers and standby modes, for when the cooking is completed.

 Another thing to look at are the extra features of each model.
 Some have baking or grill pans.
 Some of the larger models offer multi-level cooking baskets, so you can cook more than one kind of food at the same time.

 You’ll also want to consider price.
 Larger models with extra features like multi-level baskets or digital displays will cost more.
 Think through carefully how you’ll use the air fryer, what size you need, and what features you must have.
 Then you can decide which model fits your needs, and your budget the best.

 Air fryers are a smart way to cook.
-They’re fast, efficient, safe and best of all, prepare food that tastes fried but doesn’t harm your health.
+They’re fast, efficient, safe and best of all, make great food.
 Anyone who uses an air fryer will enjoy the convenience and health benefits of this modern way of cooking.